gipfeli-io/documentation/docs/infrastructure/backend-deployment.md

     1. Setting up a local Postgresql instance as a service to be used within the context of this build step
     2. Install dependencies and run unit tests and e2e tests (against the Postgresql instance from step 1).
 Tests are run with coverage.
-    3. Merge coverage reports - because Sonarcloud requires one single coverage file, [the unit and e2e reports have to be merged](https://github.com/gipfeli-io/gipfeli-api/tree/main#merging-coverage) for Sonarcloud to be able to find them.
+    3. Merge coverage reports - because SonarCloud requires one single coverage file, [the unit and e2e reports have to be merged](https://github.com/gipfeli-io/gipfeli-api/tree/main#merging-coverage) for SonarCloud to be able to find them.
-    4. Run the Sonarcloud scan to check the repository.
-In contrast to the frontend, this is done explicitly as an action, which is required by Sonarcloud for running coverage analysis.
+    4. Run the SonarCloud scan to check the repository.
+In contrast to the frontend, this is done explicitly as an action, which is required by SonarCloud for running coverage analysis.
     5. Set up the Docker image name as an environment variable, because the image name is different depending on the environment.
     6. Build the container assigning it a unique name (`gcr.io/{project_id}/{app_name}-{environment}:{commit_sha}`).